 Rutherford, CA 94573

-Of all the celebrity owned wineries in the Napa Valley, you might like Inglenook best of all.
+Of all the celebrity-owned wineries, i.e., Napa Valley, you might like Inglenook Bell.
 For one thing, it’s owned by Oscar-winning director Francis Ford Coppola and his wife Eleanor.
-In fact, the Coppolas have been making wine here since the mid-1970s.
+The Coppolas have been making wine here since the mid-1970s.
 In like manner is the high quality of their wines, notably Rubicon, a red blend named after a small river in Italy.
 Inglenook offers a variety of tasting options, including the Estate Library Experience.
-Similarly impressive is the estate’s Bistro Experience with wine avaiable by the glass or bottle.
+Similarly impressive is the estate’s Bistro Experience, available by the glass or bottle.

 Francis Ford Coppola Winery

-Another winery you may wish to visit in Francis Ford Coppola Winery in Geyserville, north of Healdsburg.
-However, the Coppolas sold this family-friendly property last year to Delicato Family Wines.
+Another winery you may wish to visit is Francis Ford Coppola Winery in Geyserville, north of Healdsburg in Sonoma County.
+However, the Coppolas sold this family-friendly property to Delicato Family Win last year.
 Also included in the purchase were two other wineries – Francis Ford Coppola Winery Too! and Virginia Dare Winery.
-While these two wineries are currently closed, you can still wine and dine at the primary Geyserville property.
+While these two wineries are closed, you can still dine at the primary Geyserville property.
 Despite the sale of the properties, Francis Ford Coppola is a member of Delicato’s board of directors.

 Related: Small Napa Valley Wineries To Visit